 International tourism plays a key role in advancing the 17 Sustainable Development Goals (SDGs).
-The sector is explicitly referenced in SDG 8 (Decent Work and Economic Growth) as a driver of employment and economic development, particularly in least-developed countries, SDG 12 (Responsible Consumption and Production) for promoting sustainable business practices, and SDG 14 (Life Below Water) for protecting marine ecosystems.
+The sector is explicitly referenced in SDG 8 (Decent Work and Economic Growth) as a driver of employment and economic development, particularly in least-developed countries, in SDG 12 (Responsible Consumption and Production) for promoting sustainable business practices, and in SDG 14 (Life Below Water) for protecting marine ecosystems.
 Beyond these, responsibly managed tourism can contribute meaningfully to all SDGs.

 • SDG 3 (Good Health and Well-Being) through indicators on local satisfaction and resident attitudes toward tourism,